 After a little more research, I discovered that gel-stain can be used to stain floors AND it can be done with minimal sanding!!!

 Maybe I’m behind the 8-ball in just learning this, but I’m completely stoked!
-Yes, I did waste much precious time completely sanding my bathroom floor down, BUT, my next project is my kitchen.
+Yes, I did waste much precious time completely sanding my bathroom floor down, BUT, my next big flooring project is my kitchen.
 And well, let’s just say, sanding down those wood floors completely, seemed like an overwhelming, daunting task.
 Can you understand my excitement now?

 So, I ventured over to my favorite local store, Saving Grace, and purchased a pint of General Finishes Java Gel Stain.
 One pint covers 100 sq. ft, so this was more than enough for my little 4×5 bathroom.